rpi-graduate-council/grad-wiki/README.md

 ### Front-End
 Publicly-facing Wiki is hosted on this [Webpage](https://publish.obsidian.md/rpi-grad-wiki)
 ### Back-End
-The actual Wiki database containing meta-data and all history lives in this [GitHub Repository](https://github.com/rpi-graduate-council/grad-wiki/).
+The actual Wiki database containing meta-data and all of history lives in this [GitHub Repository](https://github.com/rpi-graduate-council/grad-wiki/).
 You can download it as a zip file, if you prefer to have it on your machine.
 Written in [MarkDown](https://en.wikipedia.org/wiki/markdown), the _.md_ files can be opened with any plain text editor.
 For complete functionality, use the [Obsidian](https://obsidian.md/) note-taking application.
 In its folder structure, the folder
-- _\_assets_ contains all supplementary materials (pdfs, images, etc.), linked by the Wiki's notes/folders;
+- _\_assets_ contains all supplementary materials (pdfs, images, etc.), embedded in the Wiki's pages;
 - _.obsidian_ contains Obsidian-related configuration files.

 ---